Jasper-27/JBot/README.md

 - A poll system based on reactions
 - Kick user using username
 - Needs ther permision to kick people
+- Black list feature: Add a user to a blacklist if they spam (as well as block)

 ### Issues